MicrosoftDocs/dynamics365smb-docs/business-central/across-how-use-financials-data-source-powerbi.md

 - Share report from your Power BI service

-    If you have a Power BI Pro license, you can share the report to others, directly from your Power BI service.
+    If you have a Power BI Pro license, you can share the report with others, directly from your Power BI service.
 Learn more at [Power BI - Share a dashboard or report](/power-bi/collaborate-share/service-share-dashboards#share-a-dashboard-or-report).

 ## How to develop cross-company or cross-environment Power BI reports